 Easy 3-Ingredient Chocolate Mousse

-This Easy 3-Ingredient Chocolate Mousse is just perfect and delicious.
-Period.
-It’s light, chocolate-y, smooth and whips up in less than 5 minutes.
-For all you chocolate lovers, this is the perfect dessert to whip up any night of the week!
+Easy 3-Ingredient Chocolate Mousse – light, airy, smooth and whips up in less than 5 minutes.
+A great chocolate lovers dessert perfect for any night of the week!

-This recipe is awesome if I do say so myself.
-A while back I was looking for a delicious, easy, egg-free chocolate mousse I could enjoy in all the ways I love to use chocolate mousse.
-I’m sure I will be sharing a few of them here and there. 🙂 After browsing through several recipes, most requiring eggs, melting chocolate, or delicate and precise methods, I came across one that was quick, easy and tasted good.
-I’ve adapted the recipe into what you’ll find here today but want to give a shout out to Circle B Kitchen for sharing their recipe that got me started.
+This recipe is awesome!
+A while back I was looking for a delicious, easy, egg-free chocolate mousse I could in recipes like this Raspberry-Filled Chocolate Mousse Cake or these Triple Chocolate Mousse Cupcakes.
+After browsing through several recipes, most requiring eggs, melting chocolate, or delicate and precise methods, I came across one that was quick, easy and tasted great.
+I’ve adapted the recipe into what you’ll find here today.
+Shout out to Circle B Kitchen for sharing their recipe that got me started.

 You can find the full printable recipe HERE or click any of the big purple buttons below.

 I know… you actually see 4 ingredients.
-Technically, you don’t need the almond extract but if you’re an almond or amaretto fan, you’ll love the added flavor!
+Technically, you don’t need the almond extract but if you’re an almond or amaretto fan, you’ll love the addition!

-There are a couple tips that go along with this recipe.
-If you follow them, they’ll be like mousse magic and make your mousse that much better.
-First, make sure you sift the cocoa powder before adding it to the cream.
+First, sift the cocoa powder before adding it to the cream.
 It won’t be the end of the world if you don’t, but it will make the final product more consistent and smooth.
 If your powder has clumps in it the mousse will end up with little dark flecks of cocoa powder.
 Trust me!
 The first time I made this recipe I didn’t sift my cocoa powder and it didn’t look as smooth or pretty.

 Second, chill the bowl you plan to whip the mousse in.
 Whipping cream whips much easier when it is cold.
-What better way to help with this than in a cold, chilled bowl.
+By chilling the bowl, it will keep your cream extra chilly.
 I use a glass bowl and just pop it into the freezer about 30 minutes before I plan to make the mousse.
 Again, not the end of the world if you don’t chill your bowl.

-First, pour the cream into a chilled bowl.
+First, pour the heavy whipping cream into a chilled bowl.
 Using an electric mixer, begin whipping.
 Whip the cream until it becomes frothy and slightly thickened.

 Once the cream is frothy, add the powdered sugar and sifted cocoa powder.
 You might want to give it a little stir before turning the electric mixer on otherwise you may get a face full of chocolate sugar cloud.